National minorities in Sweden

 Officially recognized national minorities in Sweden are Jews, Roma, Sámi, Swedish Finns and Tornedalians.
-The recognition is made in accordance with Sweden's committmens under the Council of Europe's Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.
+The recognition is made in accordance with Sweden's commitments under the Council of Europe's Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.
 The Riksdag has also recognized Yiddish, Romani Chib, Sámi, Finnish and Meänkieli national minority languages in Sweden.
 The Sámi are also recognized as an indigenous people.
 It is the position of the Swedish government that the national minorities and minority languages have existed in the country for a long time, and the language and culture of the minorities are part of a common Swedish cultural heritage.
 Sweden has, however, not become a signatory to the Indigenous and Tribal Peoples Convention, 1989.

 National minority population statistics

 The Riksdag has decided that in order to obtain the status of a recognized national minority, a minority population must be a group with a pronounced affinity, which can be distinguished from the rest of the population, have a religious, linguistic, traditional or cultural distinctiveness, which it does not share with others, have a pronounced desire to maintain its identity and have historical or long-standing ties with Sweden.

 The recognized national minorities have through history actively protected its culture and language so that their cultures now are a living part of Swedish society and cultural heritage.
 All five national minorities have also been present in Sweden for a very long time.
 Jews have lived in the country since the 17th century and Roma since at least the 16th century.
 The Sámi, the Tornedalians and the Finnish speakers have been present in what today is Sweden since before the formation of the Swedish state.